hetulbhatt/KeyFlow/README.md

 Getting Started
 To start using KeyFlow, follow these simple steps:
-1. Clone the KeyFlow repository to your local machine running Windows.
+1. Clone the KeyFlow repository to your local machine.
-2. Build the project by using the command `g++ -std=c++17 main.cpp`.
+2. Build the project using Visual Studio 2022 IDE and the MSVC compiler:
+  - Open the KeyFlow solution (.sln) file in Visual Studio 2022.
+  - Build the solution using the IDE's build commands.
 3. Run the executable file to launch the KeyFlow application.
-Make sure that the config files (`../config/codes.config` and `../config/shortcuts.config`) are located in their respective directories.
+Ensure that the configuration files (../config/codes.config and ../config/shortcuts.config) are located in their respective directories.
-4. If the config files are not found in their default locations, you have the option to provide custom paths via command line arguments.
-For example, use `main.exe <path-to-shortcuts.config> <path-to-codes.config>` to specify the paths.
+4. In case the configuration files are not found in their default locations, you can provide custom paths through command line arguments.
+Right click on KeyFlow project in the solution explorer and click "Properties".
+Specify command line arguments in "Configuration Properties > Debugging > Command Arguments".
-5. Personalize your cheat codes, key combinations, hotwords, and associated actions using the guide provided below.
+5. Customize your cheat codes, key combinations, hotwords, and associated actions using the provided guide below.

    For `shortcuts.config`:
    - The left-hand side of the operator represents the desired key combination.
 To understand more about nomanclature of keys, refer to the table at the end.
    - Depending on the operator used, the right-hand side can either be a string to be printed in the active window or the path to an executable program.